3D Lane Detection from Front or Surround-View using Joint-Modeling & Matching: Implementation Details

 \textbf{Hyper Parameter.} For the Openlane dataset, our network scales input images by $0.8$ times and performs category classification on $17$ classes (different from Persformer, we do not merge left and right road edges into a single class).
 For Argoverse2 and Argoverse2$^{\dag}$ datasets, it scales images by $0.3$ times and classifies the lane line into four classes (dividers, pedestrian crossings, boundaries, and background classes).
 The training leverages the AdamW \cite{loshchilov2017decoupled} optimizer, with a learning rate of $6e^{-4}$ and weight decay of $0.01$.
 Optimal results were achieved in $36$ epochs using a single A800 GPU with a batch size of $8$.

 \textbf{Metric.} We adopt the same evaluation protocol used in the original Openlane's work that proposes to separate the detection accuracy from the geometric estimation accuracy.
-The official metric, F-Score, is derived as:

-Given the predicted $L$ number of lane lines from $\bm K$, we compute the confidence of each lane line by category.
+The official metric, F-Score, is derived as: Given the predicted $L$ number of lane lines from $\bm K$, we compute the confidence of each lane line by category.
 Matches with the ground truth are considered when confidence exceeds 0.25.
 For details on Category Accuracy, readers are directed to the Openlane evaluation protocol.

 Additionally, average precision (AP) evaluates the 2D map quality.
 Using the Chamfer distance $D_{Chamfer}$, matches between predictions and ground truth are determined.
-We compute the $AP_{\mu}$ under several $D_{Chamfer}$ thresholds $(\mu \in T, T = {0.5, 1.0, 1.5})$, averaging them to as the final AP metric:
+We compute the $AP_{\mu}$ under several $D_{Chamfer}$ thresholds $(\mu \in T, T = {0.5, 1.0, 1.5})$, averaging them to as the final AP metric: It is important to note that to ensure fairness in comparison, all the above metrics are calculated using only the interpolation curve as a benchmark, while the B\'{e}zier curve is used solely for model training.

-\section{Results And Ablation}
+\section{Results and Ablation}

 To evaluate the efficacy of our methods, we examined the modeling accuracy and 2/3D performance across three datasets.
 We conducted comparative analyses with several 3D front-view techniques, namely 3D-LaneNet, Gen-LaneNet, Persformer, and CurveFormer.
 Notably, to the best of our knowledge, our network is the pioneering model for 3D surround-view lane prediction.
 To validate its performance in this domain, we mapped the 3D results onto a 2D plane and compared them with leading 2D surround-view lane detection techniques.